 In order to effectively deal with leash training behavior problems, it is important to reward good behavior, utilize distractions, and maintain your composure.
 Consistency and patience are key.

-The Puppy Chews on His Leash
+If Your Puppy Chews on His Leash

-If your puppy seems to be constantly chewing and pulling on his leash whenever you try to take him for a walk, you may find yourself in an impromptu game of tug-of-war.it can be frustrating for you if you’re trying to get somewhere.
-To make your puppy’s leash less appetizing, spray it with Bitter Apple.
+If your puppy seems to be constantly chewing and pulling on his leash whenever you try to take him for a walk, you may find yourself in an impromptu game of tug-of-war.
+It can be frustrating for you if you’re trying to get somewhere.
+To make your puppy’s leash less appetizing, spray it with bitter apple.
 When your puppy bites it, he will get a nasty taste in his mouth.
-Some puppies really hate Bitter Apple spray.
+Some puppies really hate bitter apple spray.
 One alternative is to switch out the nylon leash for a chain one.
 Try to pick the lightest, chain leash available.
-Puppies typically don’t like biting down on metal chains, so this can effectively end the game of tug of war
+Puppies typically don’t like biting down on metal chains, so this can effectively end the game of tug-of-war.

-Puppy Pulls on His Leash
+If Your Puppy Pulls on His Leash

 If your puppy starts to pull in the other direction, stand firm and do not move.
 This will teach your puppy that they need to come back to you in order to move forward.
 Do not jerk or tug the leash, and avoid dragging your puppy along with you.
 Head halters and front-hook harnesses are additional training tools that may be used.